 Pain and lung cancer

-- Allow a few days for your body to adjust to the dose of pain medicine/morphine and for the drowsiness to improve.
+- Allow a few days for your body to adjust to the dose of pain medicine and for drowsiness to improve.

 - Take pain medicine regularly as prescribed, even when you are not in pain.
 It’s better to stay on top of the pain.